Advanced Usage

 dest: test_data/some.data

 The api: field is required to indicate which version of live layer is in the file.
+Live layers files are distinguished from list of layer files by their api: spfs/v0/livelayer field.

 The contents: field is required and tells spfs what this live layer will add into /spfs.
 It is a list of items.
 Currently spfs supports bind mount items in live layers.
 Each bind mount consists of a source (bind: or src:) path and a destination (dest:) path.